ReInHerit/digital-hub/content/news/2023-09-25-reinherit-at-the-macerata-humanities-festival.md

 ![ReInHerit Toolkit | Macerata Humanities Festival](https://ucarecdn.com/0695f41c-0a8b-4263-a238-772470ae9665/ "ReInHerit Toolkit | Macerata Humanities Festival")

 The event was free and open to the citizenry, and aims to show how art, human and social sciences are the key to a better understanding of contemporary society and to the valorisation of the cultural heritage of the territory.
-Special and welcome guests were the families with children who enjoyed and  testing the Toolkit apps with fun and interest!
+Special and welcome guests were the families with children who enjoyed and  tested the Toolkit apps with fun and interest!

 ![ReInHerit Toolkit | Macerata Humanities Festival](https://ucarecdn.com/32721736-1cd7-4405-9a22-32c647caae7c/ "ReInHerit Toolkit | Macerata Humanities Festival")